RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 sugar-controller-594784974b-rpvsm                  1/1     Running     0          3d13h
 ```

-We can also see the various kinds of objects we will be using, starting first with the eventing sources.
-Notice the `KafkaSource` api resource.
+We can also see the various kinds of objects we will be using.
+Run the following command to see the event sources.
+These are incoming sources that we can use Knative to easily hook into - notice one of them is for Kafka messages.

 ```execute
 oc api-resources --api-group='sources.knative.dev'